AysunCagYilmazkulas/Pose_Classification_Deep_Learning/README.md

 <img width="768" alt="result" src="https://user-images.githubusercontent.com/63105388/222620010-c3c11ad7-6cf1-46c7-b1fa-5f4cf907b259.png">

-As a result of these processes, the model was tested and the following results were obtained with 100% accuracy.
+As a result of these processes, the model was created as "goodmorning_model.tflite" and tested.
+The following results were obtained with 100% accuracy.